Arts and Culture

 Location: Yucca Taproom, 29 W. Southern Ave, Tempe, AZ 85282

-Amazed Baby is one of the many featured murals in Danelle Plaza.
+“Amazed Baby” is one of the many featured murals in Danelle Plaza.
 It’s located on a vacant building that was destined for tear down.
-When approached by the committee commissioning the artists, they asked Lucretia if she could paint a street view of Mill Avenue.
-But, she decided to propose this piece with a baby, and they LOVED it.
-She was thrilled because she could combine her love of pop art and comic art, which is translated in this piece.
-It’s also a great excuse to use bright colors and random words, like “WOW!”
+When approached by the committee commissioning the artists, they asked Lucretia Torva if she could paint a street view of Mill Avenue.
+But, she decided to propose this piece with a baby, and the rest is history.
+The artist was thrilled to combine her love of pop art, comic art, bright colors and appropriately random words, like “WOW!”
+Torva has also painted a utility box in Tempe, on the northeast corner of Rio Salado Parkway.
+Her work has also been featured on Tempe Public Library cards.

 “AMERICA.
 AMERICAN.
 AMERICANS.” by Jake Early (@jakeearly)